TitansBane/Elysium/README.md

 ## In-Game MCM Options

-All required MCM options have been automated for you.
+All the required MCM options have been automated for you.
 Enjoy the game or tweak the following to your liking:

 #### Lucien
 - (If you set a nickname that's supported he can call you by that name)

-#### Timing is Everything
-- Extra Options → Presets:
-  - Load Preset:

 #### VIGILANT
  - No tweak here; you can manually adjust the difficulty if you find the mod too easy.
 Just note that this is a LATE GAME QUEST.
 It will make much more sense if you do it after the Dawnguard questline and the House of Horrors quest.